nus-cs2103-AY2324S2/ip/docs/README.md

 `unmark <index>`: Marks task as not completed.

-Example as demonstrated in the picture above.
+Example as demonstrated in the picture [above](#miku-user-guide).

 ## Delete task

-// Delete task off the TaskList.
+Delete task off the TaskList.

 Format: